Receive instant email alerts for Carillion news and RNS announcements.

 Private and institutional shareholders are encouraged to attend the Company's Annual General Meeting.

 The Company complies fully with the provisions of the UK Corporate Governance Code in respect of the notice, content of agenda and conduct of its Annual General Meetings.
-Chairmen of the Remuneration and Audit Committees were present at the Annual General Meeting on 4 May 2011 to respond to shareholders' questions.
+The Chairmen of all the Board Committees will be present at the Annual General Meeting on 1 May 2013 to respond to shareholders' questions.

 |Policy Downloads (PDF)|